 Editor’s note: Thanks to Spela Miekuz of Databox for this guest post on Google Analytics metrics.

-To generate more e-commerce sales, sellers need to get good at analyzing data and spotting trends in Google Analytics.
+To generate more e-commerce sales, whether that’s on your Google Shopping store or on your website, sellers need to get good at analyzing data and spotting trends in Google Analytics.
 Because it’s easy to focus on vanity metrics like pageviews or get stuck in analysis paralysis, we’re sharing five crucial metrics to look at to help you move the needle.

 E-commerce conversion rate